nicelion/easy-audio/README.md

 You will be promted to provide "y" or "n". "y" will turn it on and "n" will either turn it off, or just cancel.

-#### silent-mode
+#### quiet-mode

-youtube-dl will not show any output when silent-mode is on.
+youtube-dl will not show any output when quiet-mode is on.

-To turn silent-mode on, simply type the following when easy0audio is running:
+To turn quiet-mode on, simply type the following when easy0audio is running:

-    silent-mode
+    quiet-mode

   -Or-

-    silent
+    quiet

   You will be promted to provide "y" or "n". "y" will turn it on and "n" will either turn it off, or just cancel.